-- 1.1 Data License: Party A shall provide for Party B, or shall cause its one or more affiliates to provide for Party B the data as listed in Appendix 1 as needed by Party B. Party B shall provide for Party A, or shall cause its one or more affiliates to provide for Party A the data as listed in Appendix 2 as needed by Party A. - 1.2 Free of charge: Party A and Party B hereby agree that both parties are not required to pay any fees to each other for the data authorization hereunder. - 1.3 Negotiation and Supervision: Party A and Party B agree on a consensus to establish a negotiation and supervision system on data sharing.
-The Parties shall convene a meeting on data authorization on a yearly basis, so as to discuss the matters concerning the data authorization, among other things.
+- 1.1 Data License: Party A's affiliated entities in China shall provide for Party B, or shall cause their one or more affiliates to provide for Party B the data as listed in Appendix 1 as needed by Party B. Party B shall provide for Party A's affiliated entities in China, or shall cause its one or more affiliates to provide for Party A the data as listed in Appendix 2 as needed by Party A's affiliated entities in China. - 1.2 Free of charge: Party A and Party B hereby agree that both parties are not required to pay any fees to each other for the data authorization hereunder. - 1.3 Negotiation and Supervision: The Parties agree on a consensus to establish a negotiation and supervision system on data sharing.
+Party A's affiliated entities in China and Party B shall convene a meeting on data authorization on a yearly basis, so as to discuss the matters concerning the data authorization, among other things.
 At the meetings, the Parties may make certain decisions on the data authorization and fee charge and reach new data authorization agreements.